mertia-himanshu/esw-web-app-example/docs/src/main/flows/base-flow.md

 ## Overview

-This template contains steps to create an example application using the template It has three sections:
+This template contains steps to create an example application using the template.
+It has three sections:

 * Basic flow - Creating a Web Application
 * Adding Authentication
 * Adding Persistence

-Basic flow will show you how to add a route to backend application and consume it in your frontend.
+Basic flow will show you how to add a routes to backend application and consume them in your frontend.
 Next two sections are extensions, if you need to add authentication in your application or if you need to save your data to a database.

-At any point in time you want to see code with complete file, you can refer fiinal [example app](https://github.com/mertia-himanshu/sample) and compare your changes.
+At any point in time if you want to see code with complete file, you can refer final [example app](https://github.com/mertia-himanshu/sample) and compare your changes.

 ---